jyoungblood/darkwave/readme.md

 ### Web application development kit

-DW is a "batteries-included" tool kit for quickly developing data-driven web applications with Astro.
+Darkwave is a "batteries-included" tool kit for quickly developing data-driven web applications with Astro.

 We've carefully assembled a collection of reliable and approachable tools to create a professional-grade, full-stack boilerplate that provides pre-wired functionality for CRUD and SaaS features.

-This assembly leverages proven patterns and workflows, helping developers focus on their unique business logic instead of rebuilding foundational infrastructure.
+DW facilitates a hyper-productive development workflow, helping developers focus on business logic instead of rebuilding foundational infrastructure.